Baldur's Gate II: Shadows of Amn: Sales

 In the United States, Baldur's Gate II entered PC Data's computer game sales charts at #5 during the September 17–23 period.
 It rose to second place the following week, behind The Sims: Livin' Large, while its Collector's Edition captured the seventh position.
 In its first 14 days, Baldur's Gate II drew in revenues of $4 million across all SKUs in North America, a sales record for an Interplay computer title.
 The game and its Collector's Edition were ranked 11th and 19th, respectively, on PC Data's monthly chart for September.
-Entering its third week, the game fell to fifth place on the weekly chart.
-However, it remained in the top 10 throughout the October 5–28 period, and finished seventh for the month.
+Entering its third week, the game fell to fifth place on the weekly chart, but it remained in the top 10 throughout the October 5–28 period, and finished seventh for the month.
 Afterwards, it was absent from PC Data's weekly top 10 and monthly top 20.
 PC Data reported Baldur's Gate II's sales at 199,914 copies and its revenues at $9.2 million in the United States by the end of 2000.
 The game's success in the country continued during 2001, when it finished 15th for January and sold another 103,144 units between February and the first week of November alone.
 It tallied 225,763 domestic sales for the full year, which drew $9.63 million in revenue.

 On Media Control's computer game sales rankings for the German market, Baldur's Gate II debuted at #3 in October 2000.
 It climbed to second place the following month, before dropping to 12th in December.
 The Verband der Unterhaltungssoftware Deutschland (VUD) presented it with a "Gold" award by the end of 2000, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
 Media Control proceeded to rank the game 10th, 17th and 23rd during the first three months of 2001, respectively.
 In the United Kingdom, Baldur's Gate II claimed #2 for its release month of November 2000, according to Chart-Track.
 It fell to tenth place in December, and exited the top 10 in January 2001.

 The combined global sales of Baldur's Gate, Baldur's Gate: Tales of the Sword Coast, and Baldur's Gate II surpassed 3.5 million copies by March 2001.
 Baldur's Gate II alone reached almost 1.5 million sales by December 2002, and more than 2 million by November 2005.
 According to the NPD Group, the game totaled 480,000 sales ($19.6 million) in the United States by August 2006.
 At that time, Edge declared it the country's 31st-best-selling computer game released since January 2000.